 – – – – –

 Do you need chlorine for your pool and live in or near Springfield, Missouri?
 Contact the top pool builder in the area: Fishel Pools.
 With nearly forty years of experience, you can feel confident trusting us with the design, installation, and upkeep of your residential or commercial pool.
-Fishel Pools Early Buy Pool Chemical Sale is going on January-March 2015!
+Fishel Pools Early Buy Pool Chemical Sale is going on, be sure to check it out!
 Call Fishel Pools Monday-Friday 8am-4pm or stop by our showroom at 1856 S Stewart Ave.
 Springfield MO.
 We would be happy to walk you through any pool chemical questions you might have before the 2015 season starts.
 During our Early Buy Sale depending on how much you spend on pool chemicals that how much you save.
 Buy in bulk now and have your chemicals delivered at the beginning of the season!
 For more information, please give us a call at 417-886-6699.
 We look forward to hearing from you!